A unified approach to structural limits, and limits of graphs with bounded tree-depth: Introduction

+For dense graphs Lov\' asz and Szegedy managed to unveil the essential notion of a {\em graphon}, which exactly fits their notion of convergence: In this representation the limit \cite{Lov'asz2006,Borgs20081801} is a symmetric Lebesgue measurable function $W : [0, 1]^2 \rightarrow [0, 1]$ called a {\em graphon} and every graphon is the limit of a sequence of graphs.
+Such a representation is of course not unique, in the sense that different graphons may define the same graph limit, but equivalence of graphons is well understood \cite{Borgs2012a,pre05504139}.
+A connection between graph limits and de Finetti's theorem for exchangeable arrays (and the early works of Aldous \cite{Aldous1981}, Hoover \cite{Hoover1979} and Kallenberg \cite{Kallenberg2005}) has been established, see e.g. Diaconis and Janson \cite{pre05504139}.
+Note that representation of graph limits by graphons extend (in a non-trivial way) to regular hypergraphs \cite{ElekSze,Zhao2014} and, more generally, to relational structures \cite{Aroskar2012,aroskar2014limits}.

-A representation of the limit (for our second example of bounded degree graphs) is a {\em measurable graphing} (notion introduced by Adams \cite{Adams1990} in the context of Ergodic theory), that is a standard Borel space with a measure $\mu$ and $d$ measure preserving Borel involutions.
+A representation of the limit for our second example of bounded degree graphs is a {\em measurable graphing} (notion introduced by Adams \cite{Adams1990} in the context of Ergodic theory), that is a standard Borel space with a measure $\mu$ and $d$ measure preserving Borel involutions.
 The existence of such a representation has been made explicit by Elek \cite{Elek2007b}, and relies on the works of Benjamini \cite{Benjamini2001} and Gaboriau \cite{Gaboriau2005}.
-One of the main issue of our general approach is to determine a representation of ${\rm FO}$-limits as measurable graphs.
-A natural limit object is a standard probability space $(V,\Sigma,\mu)$ together with a graph with vertex set $V$ and edge set $E$, with the property that every first-order definable subset of a power of $V$ is measurable.
-This leads to the notion of {\rss} and to the notion of {\em modelling}.
-This notion seems to be particularly suitable for sparse graphs (and in the full generality only for sparse graphs, see Theorem~\ref{thm:modnd}.).
+Graphing representation is not unique, but the equivalence of graphings (called {\em local equivalence}) can be characterized by means of bi-local isomorphism \cite{LovaszBook}.
+However, it is a difficult open problem, known as Aldous--Lyons conjecture, whether every graphing is the limit of some sequence of finite graphs (see Conjecture~\ref{conj:AL}).